Fra-kX0x5B/CTF-Writeups/Certified - HTB - Medium/Certified_WriteUp.md

 <br><br>

 GenericAll means that we can even _reset_ that user's password withouth the user itself to be notified.
-BloodHound suggests to use the samba's net tool, net rpc which can also perform pass-the-hash with pth-toolkit's net tool (https://github.com/byt3bl33d3r/pth-toolkit).However, i couldn't get this tool to work.
+BloodHound suggests to use the samba's net tool, net rpc which can also perform pass-the-hash with pth-toolkit's net tool (https://github.com/byt3bl33d3r/pth-toolkit).
+However, i couldn't get this tool to work.
 I knew that _BloodyAD_ can perform this type of actions too, so let's try:

 <br>